Responsible AI

 - Privacy Firewall: Before any data reaches the AI provider, a local PII redaction engine automatically detects and removes sensitive information (email addresses, credit card numbers, IP addresses, national identity numbers, and phone numbers).
 Only sanitised text leaves our secure environment.

-- Zero Training guarantee: AI features use the OpenAI Enterprise API (GPT-4o), which contractually prohibits using customer data to train, retrain, or improve models.
+- Zero Training guarantee: AI features use the OpenAI Enterprise API, which contractually prohibits using customer data to train, retrain, or improve models.
 This is distinct from consumer ChatGPT terms.

 - Zero Retention: OpenAI processes requests statelessly.
 Input and output data is not retained for service improvement.
 API logs may be held for up to 30 days solely for abuse monitoring, then deleted.